Ease of Application

 What Is Kikoff?

-Kikoff is an online credit builder offering a revolving line of credit of up to $500.
+Kikoff is an online credit builder offering a revolving line of credit of $750.
 It helps people improve their credit score by making purchases in Kikoff’s online store that the company then reports to credit bureaus.

 In most other cases, it is difficult to get a line of credit if you have a poor credit score.
-However, Kikoff does not run a credit check on you before giving you a line of credit.
+However, Kikoff does not check your credit before giving you a line of credit.

 How Does It Work?

-When you apply for Kikoff, you get a revolving credit line of up to $500.
-It’s essentially an ongoing loan that stays open for as long as you want.
+When you apply for a Kikoff membership, you get a revolving credit line of $750.
+It’s essentially an ongoing credit line that stays open for as long as you want.

 Kikoff reports to Equifax and Experian.
-Your revolving line of credit from Kikoff shows as a credit card account on your Experian and Equifax credit reports.
+Your revolving line of credit from Kikoff shows as a revolving credit account, like a credit card, on your Experian and Equifax credit reports.